NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/index.md

 Detailed explanation is given in [Multivariate Normal Hermite Splines](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Interpolating-Normal-Hermite-Splines/)

 The normal splines method for one-dimensional function interpolation and linear ordinary differential and integral equations was proposed in [1].
 Multivariate generalization of the normal splines method was developed for two-dimensional problem of low-range computerized tomography in [2] and applied for solving a mathematical economics problem in [3].
-Further results were reported on seminars and conferences [4,5,6].
+Further results were reported at the seminars and conferences [4,5,6].

 #### References:
 1. V. Gorbunov, The method of normal spline collocation.
 [USSR Computational Mathematics and Mathematical Physics, Vol. 29, No. 1, 1989](https://www.researchgate.net/publication/265357408_Method_of_normal_spline-collocation)